xanderdeseyn/hardhat-watcher/README.md

-    [key: string]: { // key is the name for the watcherTask tasks?: (string | { command: string, params?: { [key: string] => any } })[]; // Every task of the hardhat runtime is supported (including other plugins!) files?: string[]; // Files, directories or glob patterns to watch for changes. (defaults to `[config.paths.sources]`, which itself defaults to the `contracts` dir) verbose?: boolean; // Turn on for extra logging }
+    [key: string]: { // key is the name for the watcherTask tasks?: (string | { command: string, params?: { [key: string] => any } })[]; // Every task of the hardhat runtime is supported (including other plugins!) files?: string[]; // Files, directories or glob patterns to watch for changes. (defaults to `[config.paths.sources]`, which itself defaults to the `contracts` dir) ignoredFiles?: string[]; // Files, directories or glob patterns that should *not* be watched. verbose?: boolean; // Turn on for extra logging }
   }